 Finally, when compared to Sybase IQ we note that AQuery is orders of magnitude faster on the 100K and 1M data sets.
-The performance is much more varied in the 10M data set, with wider standard errors.
-However, on average AQuery outperforms in 8 out of 10 queries.
+The performance is much more varied in the 10M data set, with very wide standard errors.
+However, on average AQuery outperforms in 8 our of 10 queries.